y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 ## Project Idea - Foresight

-The project applies to the real world, such as hospital emergency, Uber taxi service, finding missing people when signal is mssing, ...,etc.
+The project applies to the real world, such as hospital emergency, Uber taxi service, finding missing people when the environment has lack of signal, ...,etc.

 ***Project Background: The drunkard is in the EBU2, and he wants to go home right now…***